Electron-hole liquid in biological tissues under ultra high dose rate ionizing radiation: Frequency dispersion effects

 \section{Frequency dispersion effects}

-There is yet another constraint defining the minimum dose rate: the time (frequency) dispersion of dielectric permittivity, which, in the low frequency region, is known as $\alpha$ - dispersion. \cite{zimmermann2021,matzler1987,elton2016} It originates from the relatively slow processes of molecular movements, protein reorientations, etc. determining the low frequency dielectric permittivity of water and related substances.
-These slow relaxation processes make dielectric permittivity very high, $\kappa\approx 80$ for water after long enough time.
+There is yet another constraint defining the minimum dose rate: the time (frequency) dispersion of dielectric permittivity, known as $\alpha$ - dispersion in the low frequency region. \cite{zimmermann2021,matzler1987,elton2016} It originates slow processes of molecular movements, protein reorientations, etc. determining the low frequency dielectric permittivity of water and related substances.
+These slow relaxation processes make low frequency dielectric permittivity very high, $\kappa\approx 80$.

-With such dielectric constants as $\kappa\approx 80$, our parameter $L$ in Eq. (\ref{eq:liquid}) decreases by more than order of magnitude effectively eliminating the EHL coupling.
+With the dielectric constants $\kappa\approx 80$, our parameter $L$ in Eq. (\ref{eq:liquid}) decreases by more than order of magnitude effectively eliminating the EHL coupling.
 To retain the latter, $D_{\rm min}$ of Eq. (\ref{eq:flash}) must increase by almost three orders of magnitude vs estimated in the above.
 However, as pointed out in many cited papers, \cite{zimmermann2021} the slow atomic processes start showing up only at times exceeding 1-10 ms. At shorter time intervals, they do not contribute much, and dielectric permittivity is mostly of electronic nature, about the same as in the above mentioned fat tissues (we note that the dielectric permittivity of ice is close to 3.17. \cite{matzler1987}).
 Coincidentally, the molecular movement time constraint is of almost the same order of magnitude as our first culprit of recombination, i.e. $\sim 1-10$ ms. Therefore, our estimate in Eq. (\ref{eq:flash_criteria}) remains qualitatively the same.

-Because the `frozen' low frequency molecular dynamic can be an important part of UHDR effects, we provide in this section its analysis based on Eq. (\ref{eq:kinetics}) with $\kappa$ being a time dependent variable.
-It is convenient to use a simple model of its time dependence in the form,
+Because the `frozen' low frequency molecular dynamic can be an important part of UHDR effects, we provide in this section its approximate analysis based on Eq. (\ref{eq:kinetics}) with $\kappa$ being a time dependent variable.
+It is convenient to use its simple model in the form,

 where $\tau _\kappa \sim 1-10$ ms plays the role of a material parameter and $\kappa _0$ will not show up in our calculations.

 We then describe the kinetics in terms of independent variable $z$ noting that